hhhhernyi/Project-1-Quiz/README.md

 <h2>Game Design Development</h2>

 <h3>User Stories</h3>
 <p>
   <ul>
     <li>As a quiz player, I want to see a fresh game page so that I can start playing.</li>
     <li>As a player, i want to be able to choose if i want to start straightaway, or see the instructions first</li>
-    <li>As a player, i want to be abld to toggle the music on and off </li>
+    <li>As a player, i want to be able to toggle the music on and off </li>
     <li>As a player, i want to see which button i pressed</li>
     <li> As a player, i want to know if the button i pressed is the correct answer or not</li>
     <li>As a player, i want to hear if the answer i pressed is correct or wrong</li>